Health care Flexible Spending Account (FSA)

 How health care FSAs work

-- You choose an amount – up to $2650 a year – for health care expenses you think you will incur (details on what expenses qualify below).
+- You choose an amount – up to $2700 a year, minimum $100 – for health care expenses you think you will incur (details on what expenses qualify below).

 - Calculate expenses carefully – you can only carry over $500 from your health care account to the next year (and those funds are not available until April 15 of the next year).
 Any unused amount above $500 in your health care account will be forfeited.